 The 1827 annual hours is based on a 5:2 shift pattern at seven hours a day with 12 statutory holidays.
 Accordingly, it is understood that the number of days worked and number of days off will fluctuate slightly depending on the calendar.
 Leap years will also add an additional day that may be a workday or day of rest, depending on the calendar and schedule used.
-There shall be no payback for shortfall of annual working days in the sift systems determined in this Agreement.
+There shall be no payback for shortfall of annual working hours in the shift systems determined in this agreement.

-MEMORANDUM OF UNDERSTANDING 3 Re: Employee Equipment and Clothing
+MEMORANDUM OF UNDERSTANDING 3 Employee Equipment and Clothing